CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 With did:web, there’s an inherent link between the DNS needed to resolve the associated DID document and the domain where the relevant supporting DNS records are located.
 This means that the domain specified by the did:web identifier (for example, did:web:**example.ca**) is also the location where you can find the supporting DNS records.

-## Consideration for other DID methods
+### Consideration for other DID methods

-In the case of other DID methods, the association between a DID and a DNS domain is still possible although less obvious than with the aforementioned did:web.
+In the case of other DID methods, the association between a DID and a DNS domain is still possible although less inherent than with the aforementioned did:web.
 This association is currently out of scope at this time.

-## DIDs with URI records
+## Mapping DIDs to Domains with URI records

-The association stemming only from the did:web's id field is unidirectional.
+The association to a domain stemming only from the did is unidirectional.
 By leveraging URI records as outlined in {{DID-in-the-DNS}}, we can create a bidirectional relationship, allowing a domain to publish their associated DID in the DNS.

 ***Ex: _did.example-issuer.ca IN URI 1 0 “did:web:XXXXXX”***